lechimp-p/dario-lessons/lesson2/README.md

 use.
 It is easier to use code from other people, perhaps even without the need to consult the documentation to often when interfaces adhere to some convention.

+The design of a program could also lead to less bugs beeing introduced during development.
+This is true on different levels.
+When programming clear and simple abstractions help you to focus on the actual problem to solve.
+You will find it easier to think about a problem in terms of reliably abstrations and the code you are writing will express your intentions more clearly.
+When your program is structured appropriately, you'll be able to implement automated tests that will find bugs for you and give you confidence that your program works as expected.